kwaldenphd/pandas-machine-learning-intro/README.md

 7. If you remember back to our earlier work with `.csv` files in Python, there are limitations to the kinds of things we can do with structured data using the `csv` module.

-8. Particularly if we want to analyze and visualze structured data in a Python programming environment, we aren't going to get very far loading `csv` files as lists or dictionaries.
+8. Particularly if we want to analyze and visualze structured data in a Python programming environment, we aren't going to get very far loading `.csv` files as lists or dictionaries.

 9. We need Python to understand or interact with structured data as structured data.